lanking520/Digital_China/README.md

 ## 2016-06-22 More than a Terminal Test
 Things has changed.
 The test is focused more on the humanoid test -> Auto test on with the proxy server.
 The requirement has also been changed to test the functionalities.
 Will update this afternoon

+To get the Source Code, this line will do
 ```python
 import urllib2
 def grabSC(url):